-The ISC is featuring content by experts on Rearticulating Human Development.
-This is a joint project with the UNDP.
+The ISC is featuring contributions from the global science community on Rethinking Human Development.
+This is a joint project with the United Nations Development Programme (UNDP).

 But even as the concept of human development was gaining traction, it never quite came to dominate the conversation.
 Competing for attention was the neoliberal narrative, backed by some of the most powerful actors in the global system.
 These actors advocated an approach to governing economies and societies that was in direct contradiction to the very idea and ideal of human development.
-Paul Krugman referred to this as the counter-revolution that became the hegemonic policy framework for action in most countries around the world.
-The shortcomings of this revolution were evident in the past too, but they have been exposed in an unprecedented manner by the Covid-19 pandemic.
+Paul Krugman referred to this as the counter-revolution, which became the hegemonic policy framework for action in most countries around the world.
+The shortcomings of this revolution were evident in the past too, but they have been exposed in an unprecedented manner by the COVID-19 pandemic.
 It is time to reclaim the notion of a human-centred development experience in both thinking and policy-making.

 It is not so much a matter of redefining human development or updating the Human Development Index in a different way.
 People hardly need convincing that an alternative is needed: that alternative already exists, but it needs to be pushed as the decisive framework for changing the rules of the game.
 Around the world, people know – without a shadow of doubt, from lived experience – that neoliberalism is simply not working.
 It is just that the conversations are fragmented, becoming about Greece or Spain or this or that part of Africa.

 On one hand, the rhetoric of human development has gained traction and won the battle of ideas.
 On the other hand, the rhetoric has not translated into concrete policy.
 This is because decision-making about social and economic development is dominated by finance ministries and central banks, which are driven by a neoliberal logic that is antithetical to long-term development thinking.
 More effective engagement with such actors is essential to ensuring that human development is integral to how national medium-term expenditure frameworks are defined.
 Especially in Africa, governments use these frameworks to define policy, but the frameworks are controlled firmly by the IMF and the World Bank.
-Unfortunately, despite their lip service to human development, these global organizations are preoccupied with price, inflation targeting, etc. Ultimately, all of this translates into a permanent state of austerity in most African countries.
+Unfortunately, despite their lip service to human development, these global organizations are preoccupied with price, inflation targeting, and so on.
+Ultimately, all of this translates into a permanent state of austerity in most African countries.

-Photo via CODESRIA.
+Photo via CODESRIA

-Adebayo Olukoshi has more than 35 years of experience in the area of international relations, governance and human rights, both in the academic sector and in intergovernmental institutions.
+Adebayo Olukoshi is Director for Africa and West Asia at the International Institute for Democracy and Electoral Assistance (International IDEA), and President of the Scientific Committee of the Council for the Development of Social Science Research in Africa (CODESRIA).
 He was a member of the African Union Assessment Panel and Chair of the Board of several Think Tanks, including European Centre for Development Policy Management and Open Society Initiative for West Africa.
 He also previously served as Director of the UN African Institute for Economic Development and Planning, as Executive Director of the Africa Governance Institute, as Executive Secretary of the Council for Development of Social Science Research in Africa, as Director of Research at the Nigerian Institute of International Affairs.

-Photo: Clopin Clopant via Flickr.
+Cover image: Clopin Clopant via Flickr.